 Human trafficking is a growing reality in many communities and, unfortunately, correctional institutions are a primary recruitment venue.
-Many victims suffer from serious medical and mental health conditions, lack trusting relationships, and are reluctant to self-identify as victims.
+Many victims suffer from serious mental and medical health conditions, lack trusting relationships, and are reluctant to self-identify as a victim.
 They cycle in and out of correctional systems on prostitution and drug-related charges.
-Learn how to address this issue by instituting policies, training, and other interventions that help break the cycle of victimization.
+This session will help staff address this issue by instituting policies, training, and other interventions that help break the cycle of victimization.

 Review ways to identify suspected human trafficking victims

 Describe the health effects of human trafficking